jgmalcolm/jgmalcolm.github.io/cv.md

    ventriculoperitoneal shunt: A systematic review and meta-analysis."  *In preparation*

 1. Malcolm, Rindler, Mahmooth, Chu, Allen, Grossberg, Pradilla, Ahmad.
-"Autologous cranioplasty is associated with increased reoperation: A systematic review and meta-analysis." *In preparation*
+   "Choice of cranioplasty material not associated with infection or
+   reoperation: A systematic review and meta-analysis." *In preparation*

 1. Li, Malcolm, Rindler, ...
 Ahmad.
 "The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*